Department of the Environment and Water Resources, 2007

 Complaints about service

-While a handful of complaints were received about wildlife trade and seizures, these complaints are not related to service and were directed to the appropriate area for resolution.
+The department did not receive any complaints about service through its Client Service Officer in 2006—07.
+While several complaints were received about wildlife trade and seizures, these complaints were not related to service and were directed to the appropriate area for resolution.
+The department also received four complaints through its Community Information Unit and these were directed to the appropriate area for resolution.

-The department contributes to the Australian Government’s access and equity annual report, which reports on progress in implementing the Charter of Public Service in a Culturally Diverse Society.
+The department contributes to the Australian Government's access and equity annual report on whole-of-government progress in implementing the Australian Government's Charter of Public Service in a Culturally Diverse Society.